kendog/chalice-extended-action/README.md

-# Chalice Extended Action - kendog Fork Edition
+# Chalice Extended Action - kendog Fork You Edition

-kendog Fork updates:
+---
+This is a fork from jayef0/chalice-extended-action

+Updates:
 - Python 3.8 upgrade
+---

 This Github action allows automated deployment of your Chalice application via Github Actions.